 Flexique is a brand new product, and because there's nothing else like it, we want to make sure you have some basics on how to prepare the mixture, as well as some details on how to use it along with all the other Flexique products.

-To insure you get accurate information in classes you attend we've established a Certified Instructor program where we insure the instructors are armed with complete and up to date information about our product line.
+To ensure you get accurate information in classes you attend we've established a Certified Instructor program where we insure the instructors are armed with complete and up to date information about our product line.

 Here are the current Flexique Certified Instructors: